rschristopher/ischristtrue.com/src/modern-views/index.md

-In the final analysis, we can trace this anti-Christian view all the way back to the serpent in the garden:
+In the final analysis, we can trace this anti-Christian view all the way back to the serpent in the garden, to Genesis 3:4-5,

 > And the serpent said unto the woman, Ye shall not surely die:

 > For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.

-~ Genesis 3:4,5

 Contrast this with Nietzsche's nihilistic reflections,